 In Tripoli, a city famous for its sweets, live the Lebanese people who have the famous Arabic hospitality, as it’s impossible to be wandering the streets, kind of lost, without several locals offering you their help.

 This is a city to get lost in around its narrow alleys and an old city belonging to the XIV century.

 Furthermore, you can’t miss the fortress of Raymond de Saint Gilles, built in the XI century and the lovely neighborhood around the harbor.

 By the way, you probably heard that the U.S. Embassy describes Tripoli as a dangerous city to travel to.
 Why is that so?
 Since the Civil War, there have been one-off clashes between Sunni and Alawi Muslims who reside in the neighborhoods of Bab al-Tabbaneh and Jebel Mohsen, respectively.
 Throughout the years, these clashes have killed several people.

 This is a one-off conflict happening in a specific area, far away from the city center.
 It’s a fight between two small districts and doesn’t go beyond.
 The rest of the city is totally cool and safe.
 However, since I’m an extremely curious human being, I also went to Jebel Mohsen.
 And what can I say?
 Life there was merely normal.
 Again, clashes and bombings happen once a year, not more.
-For more information, check out this article from Wikipedia.

 Where to stay